Blessing-Enakpodia/Deforestation-Analysis/README.md

 6. What are the countries from each region or continent having the highest total forest area??

 # Data Analysis

-First, I created a table and imported the csv files into my POSTGRES server.
+First, I created tables and imported the csv files into POSTGRES server.
 ADD IMAGE OF YOUR CREATE TABLE
 ![](image207.png)